EddieDover/Theater-of-the-Mind/SYSTEMS.md

   {
     "name": ".",
     "type": "direct",
-    "coltype": "skip",
+    "header": "hide",
     "value:" ""
   }, // no comma if the last column
 ```
 Note that even empty columns need unique names.
-Feel free to be as descriptive as necessary, since the column **name** will not be displayed if the `coltype` is `skip`.  **No two columns can have the same `name` value.**
+Feel free to be as descriptive as necessary, since the column **name** will not be displayed if the `header` is `skip`.  **No two columns can have the same `name` value.**

 ### Primary Property Specifics

 **name** - This can be any value you wish.
-If the coltype is "show" then it will be displayed as the column header.
+If the header is "show" then it will be displayed as the column header.

 **type** - This is the type of data being displayed, possible choices are:
   * **direct** - This will process the text in the **value** property and parse out any string sections to see if they are properties of the character.